AlexandreSinger/mlir-beginner-friendly-tutorial/README.md

 provided by the dialect.

 The first optimizations I want to perform is loop fusion.
-You will notice that the original kernel separates out the zeroing of output buffer, computing the matmul, and performing the ReLU into different loop nests.
+You will notice that the original kernel separates the zeroing of the output buffer, computing the MatMul, and performing the ReLU into different loop nests.
 We know that the memory accesses between these loops are independent, but without Affine Analysis the compiler struggles to realize this.
 Here, we use the `affine-loop-fusion` pass which produces the following code: